Guild: Early history

-A type of guild was known in Roman times.
-Known as collegium, collegia or corpus, these were organised groups of merchants who specialised in a particular craft and whose membership of the group was voluntary.
+collegium or corpus were a type of guild active in Ancient Rome times.
+Although a collegium was any association or corporation that acted as a legal entity, many were organised groups of merchants who specialised in a particular craft and whose membership of the group was voluntary.
 One such example is the corpus naviculariorum, a collegium of merchant mariners based at Rome's La Ostia port.
 The Roman guilds failed to survive the collapse of the Roman Empire.

-A collegium was any association or corporation that acted as a legal entity.
-In 1816, an archeological excavation in Minya, Egypt produced a Nerva–Antonine dynasty-era (second-century AD) clay tablet from the ruins of the Temple of Antinous in Antinoöpolis, Aegyptus that prescribed the rules and membership dues of a burial society collegium established in Lanuvium, Italia in approximately 133 AD.
-Following the passage of the Lex Julia in 45 BC, and its reaffirmation during the reign of Caesar Augustus (27 BC–14 AD), collegia required the approval of the Roman Senate or the emperor in order to be authorized as legal bodies.
-Ruins at Lambaesis date the formation of burial societies among Roman soldiers and mariners to the reign of Septimius Severus (193–211) in 198 AD.
-In September 2011, archeological investigations done at the site of an artificial harbor in Rome, the Portus, revealed inscriptions in a shipyard constructed during the reign of Trajan (98–117) indicating the existence of a shipbuilders guild.
-Collegia also included fraternities of priests overseeing sacrifices, practicing augury, keeping religious texts, arranging festivals, and maintaining specific religious cults.

-Post-classical guild
+Middle ages and early modern period

 There were several types of guilds, including the two main categories of merchant guilds and craft guilds but also the frith guild and religious guild.
 Guilds arose beginning in the High Middle Ages as craftsmen united to protect their common interests.
 In the German city of Augsburg craft guilds are mentioned in the Towncharter of 1156.